Today's Best Deals: Wake-Up Light, MX Master Mouse, Hoover FloorMate, and More

-A $40 Philips Wake-Up light, Logitech’s MX Master Mouse, and Hoover’s FloorMate Deluxe lead off Wednesday’s best deals.
+A $40 Philips Wake-Up light, Logitech’s MX Master Mouse, and Hoover’s FloorMate Deluxe lead off Wednesday’s best deals.\

 Bookmark Kinja Deals and follow us on Twitter to never miss a deal.